 Why Do Some Say That Microfiber is Bad for the Environment?

 If you’ve been hanging out on the cloth diaper groups, like the Cloth Diapers for Beginners Facebook group, you’ve probably read one or two comments about microfiber being bad for the environment.

 So what’s the deal with the bad for the environment comments?
 Well, there are a few reasons actually: it’s a petroleum-based product; it sheds plastic micro-fibers into the wash, which can’t all be

 But I’ll explain all of that later, first, let’s get back to comparing microfiber to microfleece for the non-environmentally focused folks (’cause we love you too).

 What is microfleece?

 Microfleece is made of PET (Polyethylene terephthalate) or other similar synthetic

-How is Microfleece Different from Polar Fleece?
+How is Microfleece Different than Polar Fleece?

 It’s worth noting here, especially for those hoping to DIY themselves some liners out of fleece they have at home, that microfleece has different properties than polar fleece.

 Specifically, microfleece is the lightest weight of fabric known as fleece.